-- Documentation: A number of documents are required for user manuals and instructions for use (IFU).
-Also, the electronic version of all accompanying documentation must apply usability engineering process as covered in collateral standard, IEC 60601-1-6, usability in determining the information that must be presented.
+- Necessary Paperation: A number of necessary papers are required for user manuals and instructions for use (IFU).
+Also, the electronic version of all accompanying paper works must apply usability engineering process as covered in collateral standard, IEC 60601-1-6, usability in determining the information that must be presented.

 - Marking and Labelling: equipment labelling must have a unique serial number or lot batch identifier, date of manufacture or expiry (use-by) date and manufacturer's contact number.